voithos/transience/DESIGN.md

 ## Enemies

 Enemies are other transient, ethereal beings.
+All battle gameplay involves melee attacks (no projectiles).
+Enemies release health-particles upon defeat that the player can absorb.

 Enemies:

+- Jumper
+  Octopus-like (?) mob enemy, little health, swarms in numbers Winds-up and jumps at the player

-- TODO
+- Fighter
+  Humanoid enemy, stronger, more health, similar attacks as player

 Boss: